What is assessment?

 Assessment of the Liberal Education program (ISLOs) is coordinated by Liberal Education Committee (LEC).
 Academic departments conduct PSLO assessment for each degree program they offer.
 All ISLOs and PSLOs are assessed at least once in five years.
 Academic Departments schedule PSLO assessment so that Five Year Reviews will include results and the analysis of a complete set of PSLOs.
 The Co-Directors of Academic Assessment provide assistance for ISLO and PSLO academic assessment.
 Some schools and departments have designated staff and/or faculty to conduct assessment to meet discipline-specific accreditation needs.

 Q. What does “Closing the loop” refer to?

 In academic assessment, “closing the loop” refers to a process of continuous improvement.
 It is important that assessment results are utilized to improve student learning through curricular and pedagogical adjustments.
 This is the process of connecting assessment data with action plans.

 Q. Who uses academic (ISLO and PSLO) assessment results?

 Primary users of ISLO and PSLO assessment results are faculty who are responsible for the curricular development and pedagogical support for academic programs.
 For PSLO assessment, these are full time faculty of the housing department.
 For ISLO assessment, these are the members of Liberal Education Committee.
-Results of ISLO and PSLO assessment are also shared with Co-Directors of Academic Assessment and a broader College Community (in forms of Liberal Education Committee Report, Annual Assessment Report and Five Year Reviews) and may inform college-wide academic planning and accreditation reviews.
+Results of ISLO and PSLO assessment are also shared with Co-Directors of Academic Assessment and a broader Campus Community (in forms of Liberal Education Committee Report, Annual Assessment Report and Five Year Reviews) and may inform campus-wide academic planning and accreditation reviews.

 Q. Can we use academic assessment results to evaluate instructors (e.g., ARPT reviews)?